ludovicchabant/Wikked/docs/pages/05_deployment.md

 > `/path/to/your/wiki/venv/lib/python/site-packages/wikked/static`.

+## Advanced configurations

-## Background updates
+### Background updates

+By default, when you edit a page, Wikked will invalidate any page with a query in it.
+That page will be re-computed the next time you visit it.
+But this may not work very well if you have a lot of queries.
+As an alternative, Wikked can run background updates.

-The second thing to do is to enable background wiki updates.
-Good news: they're already enabled if you used the `get_wsgi_app` function from the previous section (you can disable it by passing `async_update=False` if you really need to).
+First you enable background updates in the `get_wsgi_app` function from the previous section.
+You just need to pass `async_update=True`.

 > If you want to use background updates locally, you can do `wk runserver
 > --usetasks`.

-However, you'll still need to run a separate process that, well, runs those updates in the background.
+Now, you'll need to run a separate process that, well, runs those updates in the background.
 To do this:

     cd /path/to/my/wiki
     wk runtasks